Cillexia/LoopRecorder/README.md

 * In the function draw(float progress), put your animaton code.
 * The loop starts with a progress value of 0.0 and ends with 1.0-frame.
 (Never reaches 1.0, since this is the beginning of the next cycle)
 * When satisfied with the result, switch RECORD = true.
 * The outputed images are your animation frame by frame.
-Now you can create a gif, mp4, or any other file type from the images.
+Now you can create a gif, mp4, mov, webm, or any other file type from the just generated images.

 # Versions
 * Processing with java.